fahadhaque007/react-native-vision-camera/README-PUBLISH-INSTRUCTIONS.md

 ### Step 3:
 - Optional step - update the version in `package/package.json`

 ### Step 4:
+- Login to npm with `npm login`
 - To publish to NPM we need to run the following command on terminal on root level of the project.
+- Get the One time password from your authenticator app with your npm login.
-- `node npm-publish.sh`
+- Run `node npm-publish.sh --otp=123456`

+### Step 5:
+- remove temporary changes to `package/package.json`
+- run `git checkout package/package.json`